spatie/laravel-blade-x/README.md

 Before rendering a BladeX component you might want to transform the passed data.
 You can do this using a view model.
 Let's take a look at an example where we are going to render a `select` element to render some countries.

-To make a BladeX component use view model you need to tack on a call to `viewModel` when you register the component.
+To make a BladeX component use a view model you need to tack on a call to `viewModel` when you register the component.
 The class name of the view model is pass to that method.

 ```php
 BladeX::component('select-field')->viewModel(SelectViewModel::class);